-Putting a block under your injured arm can support you getting into a pose.
+Putting a yoga block under your injured arm can support you in getting into a pose.
 Even, lying on your back, with one foot up in the air and stretching it with a strap, you can place a block under your upper arm to support it in place.
 See that… using a strap and block in the same move.

 I use props ALL THE time.
 A block can help with tabletop pose, downward facing dog, stretching side-to-side, in forward folds, and even sitting crossed-legged.
 A strap can help when you cannot straighten your arm to reach… the strap gets you into the reach that you’d normally be doing with a straight arm.